 There were few to no reports of durability and quality issues of this running shoe.
 It has a TrailProtect technology that provides great underfoot protection, and a Vibram Megagrip Outsole that provides good traction.

-Mizuno Wave Sky
+4. Mizuno Wave Sky

-Maximalist shoes can sometimes be very bulky but we can’t tell it about Mizuno.
+Maximalist shoes can sometimes be very bulky but we can’t tell them about Mizuno.
 These shoes have great design, they look very good on the feet.
 Runners also adored the colors of the shoes.

-Hoka One One Constant 2
+5. Hoka One One Constant 2

 Many runners appreciated breathable mesh upper that will be great for those who need a big amount of breathability.
 The outsole is made of rubber and it’s said to last a long time and it’s also great improvement for better traction.
 There’s 4 mm heel to toe drop.